darkhelmet/verboselogging/posts/role_on-really-simple-roles-for-rails.md

 So I made [role_on](https://github.com/darkhelmet/role_on)

-The instructions are on Github, so I won’t repeat them here, but it’s pretty straight forward.
+The instructions are on Github, so I won't repeat them here, but it's pretty straight forward.
 You control your roles yourself (which are just habtm between User, and identified by a string), and this just allows you to say something like this in your controller: